coaxial/travel/content/belgium/index.md

 - src: B_IMG_3748.JPEG
   title: |
-    Ghent: The Gravensteen Castle, a medieval fortress was only taken over once since it was built in 1180—in 1949, when 138 University of Ghent students seized it to protest an increase in the price of beer.
+    Ghent: The Gravensteen Castle, a medieval fortress, was only taken over once since it was built in 1180—in 1949, when 138 University of Ghent students seized it to protest an increase in the price of beer.

 - src: B_IMG_3752.JPEG
   title: |
-    Ghent: Leie river.
+    Ghent: Leie River.

 - src: B_IMG_3753.JPEG
   title: |